-(1) We owned 60 new generation OSVs as of June 30, 2015.
+(1) We owned 59 new generation OSVs as of September 30, 2015.
 Excluded from this data is one stacked conventional OSV that we consider to be a non-core asset.
 Also excluded from this data are six MPSVs owned and operated by the Company.
-During the first six months of 2015, we placed in service three 320 class OSVs, the HOS Caledonia, the HOS Crestview and the HOS Carousel.
+During the first nine months of 2015, we placed in service three 320 class OSVs, the HOS Caledonia, the HOS Crestview and the HOS Carousel.

-(2) In response to weak market conditions, we elected to stack 18 new generation OSVs on various dates during the fourth quarter of 2014 and the first half of 2015.
+(2) In response to weak market conditions, we elected to stack 21 new generation OSVs on various dates from October 2014 through September 30, 2015.
+Subsequent to September 30, 2015, we have stacked six vessels and we anticipate stacking three additional vessels by December 31, 2015.
 Active new generation OSVs represent vessels that are immediately available for service during each respective period.